 Hunting is usually at sundown, late at night or dawn when most prey is impaired by darkness.
 Afternoons are generally for busking in the sun, social grooming, inspecting their territory (for males), fighting enemies, and catching up on family love.

 The main challenge facing lions is the loss of habitat to permanent human settlements and farms.
 However, there are still some protected places to see lions up close in the wilderness.
+The protected places to see high concentrations of lions in the wild are undoubtedly Tanzania’s Serengeti National Park and Kenya’s Masai Mara National Reserve.
+But other rewarding destinations offer memorable sightings, like Uganda’s Queen Elizabeth National Park.
 Here are our top five national parks in East Africa to see lions in their natural environment.

 About 3000 lions roam the Serengeti plains in northwestern Tanzania.
 Serengeti National Park is the most famous African safari destination going way back with the European explorers, including big shots like Churchill, Lugard, Speke, and Roosevelt.